adafruit/Adafruit_CircuitPython_HID/docs/examples.rst

 While the ``Keyboard`` class itself provides easy way for sending key shortcuts, for writing more complex text you may want to use a ``KeyboardLayout`` and a ``.write()`` method.

-It is also posible to adjust the typing speed by specifying ``delay`` between key presses.
+It is also possible to adjust the typing speed by specifying ``delay`` between key presses.

 .. literalinclude:: ../examples/hid_keyboard_layout.py
     :caption: examples/hid_keyboard_layout.py